 Stretch, jump, and play at Monkey Do!
 Yoga.
 Photo courtesy of the studio

-22. Although the Canal earned the nickname "Lavender Lake" for its infamously polluted water, the Lavender Lake restaurant/bar features delicious food and a beautiful outdoor space that welcomes families.
+22. Although the Canal earned the nickname "Lavender Lake" for its infamously polluted water, the restaurant and bar Lavender Lake features delicious food and a beautiful outdoor space that welcomes families.

 Walk across the historic Carroll Street Bridge for a full view (and smell) of the infamous canal.
 Photo courtesy of NYC.gov

 24. Stroll across the historic 1889 Carroll Street Bridge and read the hilarious sign: "Any person driving over this bridge faster than a walk will be subject to a penalty of five dollars for each offense."
 Tell your kids about the historic WWII Shipwreck that lay visible in the 4th Street Basin of the canal until it was cleaned up in 2016.
 There are still plenty of surprises to discover in the Canal, as cleanup of the site continues.